 Peter Abrahams, publisher of the Washington Business Journal, delivered the topline survey results at the event and moderated a panel discussion with Kristina Bouweiri, President & CEO, Reston Limousine; Kathy Hollinger, President & CEO, Restaurant Association Metropolitan Washington; and Tony Hudgins, Vice President of Growth & Partnerships, TransitScreen.
 Dr. Stephen Fuller, one of the region’s leading economists, also discussed the impact of small businesses on our local economy.

-Highlights from the survey were printed in the April 5 issue of the Washington Business Journal, or you can view them here.
+Highlights from the survey were printed in the April 5 issue of the Washington Business Journal.
+The full report was printed in the April 26 issue of the Washington Business Journal.
+Or you can view them below: